 The authorized liturgies of the Episcopal Church are to be used.

 A minimum of thirty (30) days notice of the marriage needs to be given; sixty (60) days under special circumstances.

 Fees and Other Requirements

-If agreed to by the Rector, an outside facilitator/director may be part of the rehearsal and ceremony.
+If agreed to by the Rector, an outside facilitator/wedding planner may be part of the rehearsal and ceremony.

-Photography is permitted before and after the service, but not during the service.
+Photography is permitted before and after but not during the service.
 A video recording is permitted as long as the camera is mounted on a tripod and not moved during the service.

 For additional information

 We look forward to sharing our historic tradition and church with you.
-If there is anything else we can do to facilitate your making this important choice or if you have additional questions, please call our church office at 540-687-6297.
+If we can facilitate your making this important choice or answer questions, please email or call the church office at 540-687-6297.